ignatandrei/patterns/src/patternsSiteBook/book/Chapter009_Flyweight.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Flyweight

 <!-- id : 16 -->
-Flyweight pattern is used to reduce the memory and resource usage for complex models containing a large number of similar objects.    <br />
+Flyweight pattern is used to reduce the memory and resource usage for complex models containing a large number of similar objects.
 ## Purpose of .NET implementation

 String is costly as allocation in .NET, so you want to reuse the same string in the memory.    <br />